eric-sclafani/gram2vec/README.md

 # Gram2Vec

+# NOTE:

+This branch is undergoing structure changes.
+Updates to this README will follow

 ## Description
 `Gram2Vec` is a feature extraction algorithm that extracts grammatical and syntactic properties from a given document and returns a 1-dimensional vector.
 This is one part of the PAUSIT team's **Linguistic Indicator Vector** (LIV).